O-Boll/geotrainer/README.md

 ## Documentation

 At the moment, documentation for the project is scarce at best.
-Hopefully, on a rainy day not too far into the future, I will choose a trusty documentation generator and get to work on fixing this unfortunate situation.

 ## Author